nix-community/lorri/README.md

 Upgrading lorri is easy with the `lorri self-upgrade` command.

-By default, the upgrade command will upgrade from the `master` branch.
+By default, the upgrade command will upgrade from the `canon` branch.

 Other upgrade options are available, including upgrading from a local clone.
 See `lorri self-upgrade --help` for more details.